 The lack of specificity is a shortcoming in many warnings.
 Warnings commonly fail to provide important details.
 The statement "May be hazardous to your health" in the context of a toxic vapor hazard does not tell the receiver whether she may develop a relatively minor throat irritation and cough or suffer severe lung damage.
 Also providing only general information is deficient if warnings are expected to provide "informed consent" about risks.
-As will be discussed later, knowledge about severe consequences can motivate attention to and compliance with warnings (see section 4.9 on Motivation).
+As will be discussed later, knowledge about severe consequences can motivate attention to and compliance with warnings (see Section 4.9 on Motivation).

-Pictorial symbols can also be used to communicate consequence information (Goldsworthy et al., 2008a; Mayhorn and Goldsworthy, 2007, 2009).
-Some symbols (e.g., for a slippery floor hazard) convey both hazard and consequence information without it being depicted separately.
+Pictorial symbols can also be used to communicate consequence information (Goldsworthy, Schwartz, & Mayhorn, 2008a; Mayhorn & Goldsworthy, 2007, 2009).
+Some symbols e.g., for a slippery floor hazard) convey both hazard and consequence information without it being depicted separately.
 Figure 4 contains some example industrial safety symbols that convey both hazard and consequence information.

-Figure 4: Examples of pictorials conveying hazard information: (a) slippery floor; (b) electrical shock; (c) toxic gas; (d) pinch point.
-[Fig 24.4]
+Figure 4 Examples of pictorials conveying hazard information: (a) slippery floor; (b) electrical shock; (c) toxic gas; (d) pinch point.